In This Article

 'https://www.glassdoor.com/Job/index.htm')

-After navigating to the necessary page, you need to make the script fill out the search bars.
+After navigating to the necessary page, you need to make the Python script fill out the search bars for your Glassdoor search.

 glassdoor 2.png

-This can be accomplished with the code snippet below.
+You can accomplish it with the code snippet below.
 It finds the job title textbox, types “Python developer” into it, then finds the country textbox, and types “Germany” into it.
-Then it presses the enter key and waits for the results to load.
+Then it presses the enter key and waits for the specific job listings to appear on the page.

-For your purposes, you can change the “Python developer” and “Germany” strings to the job position and location you’re looking for.
+For your purposes, you can change the “Python developer” and “Germany” strings to the job title and location you’re looking for in your Glassdoor search.

 job_textbox = page.get_by_placeholder("Find your perfect job")